Achievable logoAchievable logo

 1. Retina: Detects light through photoreceptors.

-2. Optic nerve: Conveys neural signals from the retina.
+2. Optic nerve: Carries neural signals from the retina.

-3. Optic chiasm: Partial crossing of optic nerve fibers for binocular vision.
+3. Optic chiasm: Site where some optic nerve fibers cross, supporting binocular vision.

-4. Optic tracts: Transmit visual information to the lateral geniculate nucleus (LGN) of the thalamus.
+4. Optic tracts: Carry visual information to the lateral geniculate nucleus (LGN) of the thalamus.

 5. Optic radiations: Carry signals to the primary visual cortex (V1) in the occipital lobe.